-The Verde Valley is home to some of Northern Arizona's most vibrant - and some of its most historic - communities.
+The Verde Valley is home to some of Northern Arizona's most charming and historic communities.
 Located in just about the geographic center of the Grand Canyon State, the Verde Valley is a verdant oasis surrounded by high desert land.
-Click this link for a simple map of the Verde Valley or this one for a detailed map of the Verde Valley.
+Click this link for a Map of the Verde Valley.

-Clarkdale: Quaint small town that housed miners and their families in the heyday of the copper mining boom.
-Charming town square.
+Clarkdale: A quaint small town that housed miners and their families in the heyday of the copper mining boom with a charming town square.
 The train station in Clarkdale is the departure point for the Verde Canyon Railroad's sightseeing trips along the Verde River through wilderness country unaccessible other than by hiking in.

 Camp Verde: Drawn by the fertile land along the Verde River and the nearby mining camps of Prescott with a willing market for their fresh wares, farmers first settled in the area in 1865.
 Growing friction with the indigenous Tonto and Yavapai Apache tribes prompted the establishment of Fort Verde by the US Army.
 The Fort was closed in 1891, but you can still get a glimpse of what life was like then at Fort Verde Historic Park, and attend reenactments during Fort Verde Days, held annually on the second Saturday of October.